sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   <tr>
    <td><strong>IC3</strong>
    </td>
-   <td><strong>Mid-level:</strong> Represents an area of specialization within the organization.
+   <td>Represents an area of specialization within the organization.
 Independently resolves complex problems.
 Contributes to cross-functional projects.
 Trains others.
    </td>
    <td>Key differentiator from IC2 is the ability to prioritize and work under broad direction.
 Can resolve new and complex problems within an area of specialization.
    </td>